bow4290/bow4290.github.io/Guides/index.md

-# Programming Guidebook
+# Guidebook
-Welcome to the Programming Guidebook!
-Here you can find step-by-step guides on various programming topics.
+Welcome to the Guidebook!
+Here you can find step-by-step guides on various FRC topics.

 ## Guides Index
 ### Git / Github - [Jump to starting page](./git_part_1.md)